Tocard/t-rex_api_wrapper/README.md

           GPU #4: maintain GPU memory temperature at 90C with the fan speed limited to [50%, 95%] range
        Note: fan speeds are limited to [0%, 100%] range in auto-fan mode by default.

+## Json example payload

+In test/json, you will find all json sample example for curl query.